infumap/infumap/tools/gpu/image_extract/README.md

   tagging request for the same prepared image.
 - The `/image-extract-caption-only` endpoint uses a narrower prompt that asks for only the `detailed_caption` model field and skips local image embedding.
+- The `/pdf-extract-caption-only` endpoint accepts only `application/pdf`, renders the first page to an image in memory, then uses the same caption-only prompt.
+It does not perform PDF text extraction or OCR.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `67108864` bytes (64 MiB), configurable via `IMAGE_TAGGING_MAX_UPLOAD_BYTES`.